 Look for this list to grow dramatically as more Pixel and Nexus users download and install the latest version of Oreo.

 As we push away from the release date, you’ll want to monitor feedback from Android Oreo users.
 This feedback will alert you to potential benefits and problems.

 We’re seeing feedback emerge on social media sites like Twitter and Facebook.
 We should also see impressions start to emerge on YouTube.

 Short-term feedback can be extremely useful, but you’ll also want to make sure you dig into long-term feedback from Android Oreo users, especially if you’re using an older device like the Nexus 6P or Nexus 5X.

-We’ve put together our own impressions of the October Nexus 5X Android Oreo update and they’re worth a look if you’re feeling especially leery.
+We’ve put together our impressions of the November Nexus 5X Android Oreo update and they’re worth a look if you’re feeling especially leery.

 How to Fix Nexus Android Oreo Problems

 If you’re running into issues with Android Oreo there’s no need to panic.
 We expect Google to fix those installation problems in the near future and you should be able to fix most Oreo issues from the comfort of your house or office.

 To help get you started we’ve put together a list of fixes for the most common Nexus Android Oreo issues.
 It goes over some common fixes for Bluetooth issues, Wi-Fi issues, and battery drain.